theexodus/theexodus.github.com/index.md

 ## ALL ABOUT ME

-I will still need to do some custom config in the '_config.yml' file but... thats for another day
+I will still need to understand custom config in the '_config.yml' file but... thats for another day

     title : The pillar of fire